MBunko/Project-1/README.md

 |Password hack|low|Very high|high|Me|Could try to hash passwords or not tie sensitive info to account|Immediately report hack|

 ### Final risk assessment
+Below is my risk assessment from the end of the project with a better understanding of the tools and problems to be faced.
+There aren't many different risks from above however the mitigating actions and contigent actions taken and to be taken have changed through the development.
 |Risk Description|Likelihood of the risk occurring|Impact if the risk occurs|Severity rating based on impact and likelihood|Risk owner|Mitigating action(actions to mitigate risk or reduce likelihood)|Contingent action.
 (Actions to be taken if the risk happens)|
 |---|---|---|---|---|---|---|
 |Log in overwrite|medium|high|high|Me|Removed login functionality|Can no longer happen|